siberianfox/g2wiki/Configuring-0.99-System-Groups.md

 </pre>

 ### {hv:n} Hardware Version
 Unused in g2core.
-(This value is writable in TinyG and is used to set behaviors inside the firmware.
+This value is writable in TinyG and is used to set behaviors inside the firmware.
 Defaults to 8 for v8.
-If you have a TinyG v6 or earlier you must set this value to 6.)
+If you have a TinyG v6 or earlier you must set this value to 6.

 ### {id:n} Unique Board Identifier
-Read-only value derived from factor configuration settings in the ARM chip
+Read-only value derived from factory settings in the ARM chip

 ##Global Machining Parameters